Lagrangian uncertainty quantification and information inequalities for stochastic flows: Information measures and information inequalities

-Let $\mu$ and $\nu$ be two probability measures on a measurable space $(\mathcal{M}, \Bb(\Xt))$.
-Then, the $\varphi$-divergence between $\mu$ and $\nu$ is defined by\footnote{ The definition of $\Df$ in (\ref{phi_d}) is closely related to that of $f$-divergence due to Csiszar \cite{Csiszar72,csiszar91,Ciszar08}.
-However, depending on the publication and the author, the conditions (\ref{Normality}) are often not imposed and such $f$-divergences might not even be premetrics.
-Here, we disambiguate the notation by requiring that $\varphi$ used to generate $\Df$ necessarily satisfies the normality conditions (\ref{Normality}); thus removing the symmetries $\mathcal{D}_{f+c(u-1)} \,{=}\, \mathcal{D}_f$, $\mathcal{D}_{cf} \,{=}\, \mathcal{D}_f$, $c\ne0$, present in the general $f$-divergencies.
-We also extend this definition in (\ref{phi_dA}).}
+Let $\mu$ and $\nu$ be probability measures on a Polish space $(\mathcal{\XX}, \Bb(\XX))$, i.e., $\mu,\nu\in\PP(\XX)$ are not necessarily induced by the SDEs (\ref{SDE1}) and (\ref{SDE2}), and they can represent probability measures on the path space or their time-marginals.
+Then, the $\varphi$-divergence between $\mu$ and $\nu$ is defined by\,\footnote{\,Definition of $\Df$ in (\ref{phi_dA}) is related to that of $f$-divergence due to Csisz\'ar \cite{Csiszar72,csiszar91,Ciszar08}.
+However, the conditions~(\ref{Normality}) are often not imposed and $f$-divergences might not even be premetrics.
+Here, the constraint imposed on $\varphi$ which generates $\Df$ removes the symmetries $\mathcal{D}_{f+c(u-1)} \,{=}\, \mathcal{D}_f$, $\mathcal{D}_{cf} \,{=}\, \mathcal{D}_f$, $c\ne0$, present in $f$-divergences. }

-where $d\mu/d\nu$ is the Radon-Nikodym derivative of $\mu$ with respect to $\nu$.
-In practice, verification of the absolute continuity condition in the definition (\ref{phi_d}) proves to be a subtle and a challenging task, in particular, for probability measures generated by SDEs.
-However, one can bypass this condition by finding a suitable dominating measure for both $\mu$ and $\nu$.
-In such a case, an alternative definition for $\Df$ is constructed as follows: Let $\lambda$ be any reference positive measure on $(\Xt, \Bb(\Xt))$ such that $\mu\ll \lambda$ and $\nu\ll\lambda,$ the $\varphi$-divergence between $\mu$ and $\nu$ is defined by
+where $\gamma$ is any finite, positive reference measure on $(\XX, \Bb(\XX))$.
+Note that the definition in (\ref{phi_dA}) is independent of the reference measure due to the uniqueness of the Radon-Nikodym derivative; this property implies invariance of the above definition w.r.t.\ a diffeomorphic change of variables.

-Note that definition (\ref{phi_dA}) is independent of the reference measure used due to the uniqueness of the Radon-Nikodym derivative; in fact, this property implies invariance of the above definition w.r.t. a diffeomprphic change of variables.
-In general, $\Df$ is not symmetric and it does not satisfy the triangle inequality.
-However, due to Jensen's inequality and (\ref{Normality}), $\Df$ is {\it information monotone} (e.g., \cite{Csiszar72,csiszar91,Ciszar08}); i.e., for any Markov kernel $\kappa$, we have
+In general, $\Df$ is not symmetric and it does not satisfy the triangle inequality (see \cite{MBUda18} and also, e.g., \cite{Csiszar72,csiszar91,Ciszar08}).
+However, $\Df$ is {\it information monotone} in the sense that